 Celebrate your love in one of South America’s most extravagantly beautiful destinations.
 Rio De Janeiro has it all; beautiful beaches and scenery, art and culture, incredible cuisine, legendary landmarks, and an irresistible energy.

-Laze on the world-renowned sands of Copacabana Beach, where views of Sugarloaf Mountain and Fort Duque de Caxias dazzle.
+Laze on Copacabana Beach, one of the most famous landmarks in Brazil, where views of Sugarloaf Mountain and Fort Duque de Caxias dazzle.
 Stroll the promenade and enjoy people-watching in one of the most vibrant spots in Rio.

 No trip to the city is complete without taking the tram ride up Corcovado to stand in front of the massive Christ the Redeemer monument, the largest Art Deco statue in the world, gazing out over a panoramic vista of Sugarloaf Mountain and one of the best skylines in the world.